Heading overseas? Don’t get stung by exorbitant roaming charges.

 Whenever someone uses their mobile phone while overseas, they are actually connecting to a foreign mobile carrier’s network.
 If the customer is using their Australian service in a different country, it means their mobile carrier (eg Telstra, Vodafone, Optus) has a roaming agreement with the foreign network’s carrier.

 Roaming agreements vary drastically from carrier to carrier and country to country, as do the charges involved.
-For example, in Hong Kong, mobile data roaming could cost you as "little" as 75c per megabyte (MB) if you’re a Virgin Mobile customer.
+For example, in Hong Kong, mobile data roaming could cost you as "little" as $1 per megabyte (MB) if you’re an Optus customer.
 If you’re a Telstra customer, however, you could be slugged as much as $3 per MB.

 Where can I use global roaming?